-High CPU or RAM consumption.
-Especially if you are running multiple servers, instances, or databases within an instance, it is important to track the speed, performance, and volume of your memory, and S + P of your CPU as both of these directly correlate to overall performance of your greater instance.
-Inadequate performance of either will drastically slow response time and can lead to application crash.
+High CPU or RAM consumption Especially if you are running multiple servers, instances, or databases within an instance, it is important to track the speed, performance, and volume of your memory, and S + P of your CPU as both of these directly correlate to the overall performance of your greater instance.
+Inadequate performance of either will drastically slow response time and can lead to application crashes.

-IOPS metrics.
-Your read/ write IOPS (instance operations per second) can have a negative impact on application performance, slowing or completely stalling activity if there are too few.
-However you are billed based on IOPS volume and too many IOPS can result in an extraordinary price tag on operations.
-You should understand what IOPS level is optimal for your application and maintain that level for best performance at cost.
+IOPS metrics Your read/ write IOPS (instance operations per second) can harm application performance, slowing or completely stalling activity if there are too few.
+However, you are billed based on IOPS volume and too many IOPS can result in an extraordinary price tag on operations.
+You should understand what IOPS level is optimal for your application and maintain that level for the best performance at cost.

 Here are a few key tools to help you track top metrics and manage your DB instances.

-Instance status.
-Automatic status checks examine overall performance of your DB instances and return failed status checks with specific messaging if an issue is found.
-These messages will state either Ok, Warning, Impaired, or Insufficient Data to indicate performance and potential problem.
+Instance status Automatic status checks examine the overall performance of your DB instances and return failed status checks with specific messaging if an issue is found.
+These messages will state either Ok, Warning, Impaired, or Insufficient Data to indicate performance and potential problems.

-CloudTrail.
-Another native AWS service which automatically tracks events, activities, and other data from multiple DB instances existing within a single account for comparative and big-picture reference.
+CloudTrail Another native AWS service that automatically tracks events, activities, and other data from multiple DB instances existing within a single account for comparative and big-picture reference.